Cynerva/k8s-keystone-auth-operator/README.md

 This operator deploys k8s-keystone-auth, a service that makes it possible to integrate Kubernetes with Keystone for authentication and authorization.

+This is an early proof-of-concept implementation and is not currently recommended for use in production.

 ## Getting started

 Start by deploying k8s-keystone-auth into a Kubernetes model: